-Welcome to the Military Genealogy guide to help you understand how you can find as much out about your ancestors past as possible.
+Welcome to our guide to help you understand how you can find as much out about your ancestors past as possible.

 We are always happy to help you in any way we can, perhaps by pointing you in the right direction or even advising you of what is actually possible in our experience and sadly, what may not be.